paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

   (B) *Maximum amount of credit* — The credit under subparagraph (A) may not exceed an amount equal to 25 percent of the costs of the assessment.

+**(g) Feasibility report on project specific recommendations from assessments**

+(1) **In general** — At the request of a non-Federal interest for an assessment completed under this section, the Secretary is authorized to prepare a feasibility report, in accordance with the requirements of [section 2282 of this title](./chapter-036-water-resources-development.md#section-2282), recommending the construction or modification of a water resources development project to address a water resources need of a river basin or watershed of the United States identified in the assessment.

+(2) **Priority watersheds** — In carrying out this subsection, the Secretary shall give priority to—

+  (A) the watersheds of the island of Maui, Hawaii, including the Wahikuli, Honoko̅wai, Kahana, Honokahua, and Honolua watersheds, including the coral reef habitat north of Lahaina off the northwestern coast of the island of Maui; and

+  (B) the watersheds of the Northern Mariana Islands, American Samoa, and Guam.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (d)(14) to (18).
+Pub.
+L. 118–272, § 1143(1), added pars.
+(14) to (18).

+Subsec. (g).
+Pub.
+L. 118–272, § 1143(2), added subsec. (g).

 2022—Subsec. (a)(7) to (9).
 Pub.
 L. 117–263, § 8302(1), added pars.
 (7) to (9).

 Subsec. (d)(11) to (13).
 Pub.
 L. 117–263, § 8302(2), added pars.
 (11) to (13).